Ideal Beginner Pets for a Bird Lover

 - A parakeet's diet is quite simple and affordable.

-- Parakeets are capable of mimicking human speech, and are often very adept at it compared to other birds of their size.
+- Parakeets are capable of mimicking human speech, and they are often very adept at it compared to other birds of their size.

 It is important to note that, despite the ease of caring for a parakeet, they still require your care and attention and should never be neglected.
 Affection and interaction is a key component of caring for any bird.
 If you do not have time every day to spend with your parakeet, you should consider purchasing at least two of them in order to make sure that they are adequately socially stimulated.